StatProofBook/StatProofBook.github.io/contribute.md

 ---

 Everyone can contribute to **The Book of Statistical Proofs**!
-Depending on your mathematical knowledge, your computer science skills and the time you are willing to invest, there are five different levels of contributing to the project, with contribution intensity increasing from first to last level.
+Depending on your mathematical knowledge, your computer science skills and the time you are willing to invest, there are three different levels of contributing to the project, with contribution intensity increasing from first to last level.

 <br>
 ### Level 1: suggest a theorem to be proven